Jack Hartman (cyclist)

 Jack Hartman (born April 23, 1937) is a former American cyclist.
 He competed in the tandem event at the 1960 Summer Olympics.

+He finished second at the 1959 United States Cycling National Championships and third in 1957.
+He was Junior United States cycling champion in 1953.

 He later founded the Los Gatos Bicycle Racing Club (LGBRC) with Bob Tetzlaff in 1961.